pgsql-io/benchmarksql/README.Oracle.txt

-The following assumes a default installation of oracle-xe-11.2.0-1.0.
+The following assumes a default installation of oracle

 Creating the benchmarksql user run the following commands in sqlplus under the sysdba account: